biermanncarl/cx16-concerto/simple_player/specifications.md

 5: Set pitchbend rate
 ----------------------

-This command activates the pitch slide on a channel.
+This command activates the pitch slide on a voice.
 If the pitch slide was inactive previously, the slide position is set to the current note being played.